 The one aspect of thrifting about which there is universal agreement is that thrift shopping to buy and sell is environmentally beneficial.
 Thrifting is the essence of sustainability.
 Every item purchased is one less item that makes its way to a landfill or which negatively impacts the planet in other ways.

-Also, to the extent that buying used clothing online or in brick-and-mortar shops means there is one less item you need from the retail store.
+Also, to the extent that buying used clothing online or in a brick-and-mortar, second-hand shop means there is one less item you need from the retail store.
 As such, thrifting diminishes the need for the sort of new clothing that fast fashion mass produces.
 While this might seem to imply merely a small overall impact, note that up to 17% of shoppers each year use local thrift shopping in place of regular retail purchasing.

 Thrifting is also good for the human environment.
 Through both in-person and Internet sales, thrifting provides direct jobs.
 Also, it promotes the continuous circulation of usable items, which implies the need for more workers in ancillary positions: movers, shippers, clerks, IT professionals, warehouse workers, launderers, and repairmen and women.